Why is this Important?

 EGCO Group assesses water risks related to droughts, water scarcity, water quality, and regulatory or water pricing risks that may increase the Company’s water procurement costs.
 The water risk assessment results, which covered all of EGCO Group’s power plants globally, confirmed that none of EGCO Group’s operations were located in areas with water scarcity.

-• Risk Assessment of Water Quantity and Quality
+• Future Changes on Water Quantity and Quality

 EGCO Group reviews all water-related risks and issues before initiating construction or development of new power plants and collects baseline data for all sites.
 Following the commercial operation date, the Company monitors water levels in the area on a regular basis.
 Furthermore, the Company consistently assesses physical risks in the area, including water quantity (i.e., water scarcity, climate variability, and droughts) and water quality (i.e., wastewater) risks, through using the AQUEDUCT Water Risk Atlas tool.
 This assessment revealed that due to existing water reservoirs, mitigation measures, and their location outside areas with droughts, the majority of EGCO Group’s power plants will not be affected by water scarcity.